-For question B4, report how many of the FPCAs rejected for the 2018 general election (as reported in B3a) were rejected because they were late.
-FPCAs might be considered late if they were received after the deadline, and the voter is only eligible for a "federal-only" ballot, or failed to meet the deadline for receiving any ballot for the 2018 general election.
+For question B4, report how many of the FPCAs rejected for the 2020 general election (as reported in B3a) were rejected because they were late.
+FPCAs might be considered late if they were received after the deadline, and the voter is only eligible for a "federal-only" ballot, or failed to meet the deadline for receiving any ballot for the 2020 general election.
 Here, "deadline" refers to the last day a UOCAVA voter could request to receive an absentee ballot using an FPCA.

-Type of Registration Total
+Reason for FPCA Rejection Total

 B4a.
-TOTAL FCPAs rejected because late:
+TOTAL FPCAs rejected because late:

 Of the total number of Federal Post Card Applications (FPCA) that were rejected (as reported in B3a), how many were rejected because they were received after the absentee ballot request deadline?

 B4 Comments: